stab3l-admin/stab3l-docs/content/docs/security.md

 Security is a core principle of the STAB3L platform.
 This guide outlines the security measures implemented in the platform and provides best practices for users, providers, and developers.

 {% hint style="info" %}
 STAB3L undergoes regular security audits by independent third-party firms.
-Audit reports are available in the [Security section](https://stab3l.io/security) of our website.
+Audit reports are available in the [Security section](https://stab3l.com/security) of our website.
+{% endhint %}

+{% hint style="warning" %}
+**Important**: CU tokens are NOT tradable assets.
+They are temporary tokens that are burned immediately when exchanged for sSTB.
+This burning mechanism is crucial for maintaining the peg and ensuring that each sSTB is backed by real compute resources.
 {% endhint %}

 ## Platform Security Architecture